ankane/searchkick/README.md

 end
 ```

-Create a job to update the cache and reindex records with new conversions.
+Create a job to update the column and reindex records with new conversions.

 ```ruby
 class ReindexConversionsJob < ApplicationJob